Serena Williams And Andy Murray Team Up To Play Mixed Doubles At Wimbledon

 "Is it Serena?
 Possibly.
 I just need to just confirm it."

-Williams has dominated women's tennis, winning 23 major singles championships, and 14 in women's doubles with her sister, Venus.
+Williams has dominated women's tennis, winning 23 major singles championships and 14 in women's doubles with her sister Venus.

 "Above all ... he really speaks up about women's issues, no matter what," Williams continued.
 "You can tell he has a really strong woman in his life.
 I think, above all, that is just fantastic."

-Williams advanced on Tuesday at Wimbledon, beating the world No. 161 Giulia Gatto-Monticone from Italy 6-2, 7-5.
+Williams advanced on Tuesday at Wimbledon, beating the world No. 161, Giulia Gatto-Monticone from Italy, 6-2, 7-5.
 Murray is entered in men's doubles at Wimbledon with Pierre-Hugues Herbert.